 - Recipe size: This recipe makes 8 small sausage patties.
 Because it has a lot of ingredients, I like to make a double or even triple batch to keep in the freezer.

-- Serving ideas: Serve alongside vegan pancakes and a tofu scramble for brunch, or make vegetarian biscuit sandwiches.
-Use in vegan biscuits and gravy, with sweet potato hash, or anywhere you could use a little extra protein.
+- Serving ideas: Serve alongside vegan pancakes and a tofu scramble for brunch, or make vegan biscuit sandwiches.
+Use in vegan biscuits and gravy, with sweet potato breakfast hash, or anywhere you could use a little extra protein.

 - A note on texture: I noticed that leftover sausage patties have an even better texture than just-cooked patties, and this is because the sausages actually firm up a lot as they cool.
 The texture becomes more pronounced and less soft about 10-15 minutes after removing it from the stove.